seweissman/wikiduper/README.md

 * *n* - The number of signatures to generate for each sentence.
 * *l* - The length of a shingle.

+The output of the pipeline script is a single text file named with the scheme  *output-prefix-string-nHash-k-n-l-bits*, e.g. enwiki-20130708-sentences-20-10-10-12-60.
+The text file contains key, value pairs where the key is a cluster number, and the value is a pair giving the title of the artible, followed by the sentence.
+The file should be grouped by cluster number.

+### Parameter Tuning ###

 Exact tuning of parameters for minhash is difficult.
 The authors have found parameters in the range of n=10, k=8, and l=10 to be decent.
 For fixed k, as n increases, the number of false positives increases, meaning you will have more bad sentence clusters.
 For fixed n, as k increases, the number of false negatives increases, which means that you will have fewer sentence clusters, but more accuracy.
 Best practice would be to allow for more false positives, but have a secondary processing step (e.g. an edit distance test) to weed out bad matches.

-The output of the pipeline script is a single text file named with the scheme  *output-prefix-string-nHash-k-n-l-bits*, e.g. enwiki-20130708-sentences-20-10-10-12-60.
-The text file contains key, value pairs where the key is a cluster number, and the value is a pair giving the title of the artible, followed by the sentence.
-The file should be grouped by cluster number.

-## Running locally ##
+### Running locally ###

 For convenience, a script to run the pipeline locally is also provided.
 This script is scripts/run-pipeline-local.sh and takes the same arguments as above.
 The local version of the script uses the local version of hadoop that can be run out of the box without a cluster set-up.
 A smaller set of test data taken from a larger Wikipedia dump and suitable for use with the local version of the pipeline  can be found in data/Maryland.xml.